-Irezumi are also hidden because of links to general criminal activity and the Yakuza- which many Westerners refer to as the Japanese mafia.
+Irezumi are also hidden because of links to general turbulent activity and the Yakuza- which many Westerners refer to as the Japanese mafia.

 Having tattoos can’t fool someone into thinking you’re part of the Yakuza, and it would be silly to assume that’s why they’re frowned upon.

-It isn’t that Japanese people are so naive to assume that everyone who has tattoos is a criminal, it’s more the connotations that come along with it.
+It isn’t that Japanese people are so naive to assume that everyone who has tattoos is a Yakuza member, it’s more the connotations that come along with it.

 It’s also easier to say “no tattoos” than it is to say “no Yakuza,” because it’s difficult to identify who is part of the organization, but it is true that many of them have Japanese bodysuit tattoos.

 In some ways, having visible tattoos in certain public spaces can show a disregard for the complicated history that comes with body art in Japan.

 How Did Japanese Tattoos Become Associated with Crime?